 4) Beards are obligatory?

 As a homebrewer, you’ve no doubt thought about working in a brewery in some capacity.
 If you manage to land an interview with a brewery, apparently it helps if you show up with a beard.
 I have absolutely no explanation for this, but it seems consistent.
 I don’t mean to suggest that correlation equals causation.
-But there’s A LOT of correlation with regards to this “beard = brewery employee” phenomenon.
+But there’s A LOT of correlation with regarding the “beard = brewery employee” phenomenon.